 assist the customer in pursuing job leads as the individual customer's needs dictate, and, when necessary, represent the customer to the business.

-The job placement specialist completes the VR1846, Bundled Job Placement Services Benchmark A Training Report, and records the customer's status at Benchmark A completion on the VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B, and the Benchmark Status Report.
+The job placement specialist completes the VR1846, Bundled Job Placement Services Benchmark A Training Report, and records the customer's status at Benchmark A completion on the VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B and Status Report.

 The job placement specialist is responsible for communicating all successes and challenges to the VR counselor.
-The job placement specialist also maintains routine communications as defined on the VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B, and the Benchmark Status Report.
+The job placement specialist also maintains routine communications as defined on the VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B and Status Report.

 When the customer requires additional services from VR to ensure long-term employment success, such as Job Skills Training or uniforms, the job placement specialist assists the customer in requesting the service from the VR counselor.